 In this study, we compiled a comprehensive dataset of 1,834 handcrafted radiomic features, organized into three primary categories: shape, first-order, and texture.
-This compilation consists of 360 first-order metrics, 14 shape descriptors, and a broad array of texture characteristics.
-These features were extracted using a specialized program created with Pyradiomics, detailed at http://pyradiomics.readthedocs.io.
-These distribution of handcrafted features among the different categories are illustrated in Figure 3.
+This dataset includes 360 first-order metrics, 14 shape descriptors, and a broad array of texture characteristics.
+These features were extracted using a specialized program created with Pyradiomics, as detailed at http://pyradiomics.readthedocs.io.
+The distribution of handcrafted features across the different categories is illustrated in Figure 3.

-Radiomics Feature Selection: We employed the Least Absolute Shrinkage and Selection Operator cross-validation, LassoCV) methodology, integrating it with a rigorous 10-fold cross-validation framework, to select salient radiomic features.
-The intricate details of this feature selection process are vividly depicted in Figures 1, offering a comprehensive visual representation of our approach.
-Figure 4 showcases the coefficients obtained through Least Absolute Shrinkage and Selection Operator (LASSO) regression using 10fold cross-validation, a technique we employed in both our Radiomics Signature and INTRA Signature analyses.Left and right sub-figure portions display Lasso regularization paths, Mean Squared Error (MSE) values, and pertinent radiomic feature weighting.
+Radiomics Feature Selection: We employed the LassoCV methodology, integrating it with a rigorous 10-fold cross-validation framework to select salient radiomic features.
+The intricate details of this feature selection process are vividly depicted in Figure 1, offering a comprehensive visual representation of our approach.
+Figure 4 showcases the coefficients obtained through Lasso regression using 10-fold cross-validation, a technique we utilized in both our Radiomics Signature and INTRA Signature analyses.
+The left and right sub-figures display the Lasso regularization paths, mean squared error (MSE) values, and relevant radiomic feature weights.